Skip to main content

 Stock your freezer for months

 A half cow yields 200-250 pounds of meat and lasts an average family 6-12 months.
-You'll need about 8-10 cubic feet of freezer space.
-Most people buy a chest freezer for around $200-400.
+You'll need about 8-10 cubic feet of freezer space — check our freezer space calculator for exact sizing.
+Not sure about the right amount?
+Compare half vs quarter cow.

 01How much does half a cow cost?